einse/trigger/README.md

     python2 tokenizer.py

-If the current directory contains "example.txt", the script will read it; if strings provided, they will be tokenized: in that case the output will be following:
+If the current directory contains a file named "examples.txt", the script will read it; then, if strings provided, they will be tokenized and the output will be following:

 + All read strings with a 'lexem category map' for each of them.
-+ A rating of processed words (tokens).
++ Words rating (top 50 or less).
-+ Tokens Index volume.
++ Size of tokens index.

-Otherwise, the usage info will be printed.
+If "examples.txt" is not found, the usage info will be printed.

 You can also invoke usage info by adding '--help' key (note that the script execution will be halted, even if any other keys provided):

     python2 tokenizer.py --help

 ## Developing and Contributing